Lynn R. Kahle

-Lynn R Kahle (born 1950) is an American consumer psychologist and Professor Emeritus at the University of Oregon's Lundquist College of Business.
+Lynn R. Kahle (born 1950) is an American consumer psychologist and Professor Emeritus at the University of Oregon's Lundquist College of Business.
 From 2018 to 2020 he taught at the Lubin School of Business, Pace University in New York as a visiting scholar and professor.

 Life

 Kahle grew up in Hillsboro, Oregon, in the Portland metro area and graduated from Concordia College (later Concordia University) in Portland.
 He then graduated from Pacific Lutheran University in Tacoma, Washington, with a master's degree.
-He received his Ph.D. from the University of Nebraska and subsequently worked as a post-doctoral fellow at the University of Michigan Institute for Social Research.
+He received his Ph.D. from the University of Nebraska–Lincoln and subsequently worked as a post-doctoral fellow at the University of Michigan Institute for Social Research.
 Kahle joined the University of Oregon in 1983 as a professor teaching in the College of Business.
 In 1990, he made an unsuccessful run to serve in the Oregon House of Representatives to represent District 43 as a Democrat.

 He was the Academic Director of the Applied Information Management (AIM) program at the University of Oregon.
 He previously served as President of the Society for Consumer Psychology, which he represented on the American Psychological Association (APA) Council of Representatives from 2014 to 2019.
 He chaired the APA Membership Board in 2019.

 Kahle developed the List of Values and has subsequently conducted research on values and lifestyles.
 He performed as founding academic director of the Warsaw Sports Marketing Center and has done extensive research in sports marketing.
 He has also studied consumption and sustainability, as well as consumption and religion.
 He served as Editor in Chief for the APA Handbook of Consumer Psychology.